The Legacy of Antioch

 2. Don’t wait to be forced out by persecution.

 Look at Acts 11:19: “Now those who were scattered because of the persecution that arose over Stephen traveled.”
 The believers in Jerusalem were not leaving on mission voluntarily.
 It took a persecution to force them into mission.

-3. The hand of the Lord will be with you, when you follow him into his mission.
+3. The hand of the Lord will be with you as you follow him into mission.

 Acts 11:21: “And the hand of the Lord was with them, and a great number who believed turned to the Lord.”

 When Jesus gave the Great Commission in Matthew 28:20, he closed with a promise, one of the sweetest in the Bible — one that has sustained many missionaries in the darkest hours: “Behold, I am with you always, to the end of the age.”
 Jesus gave us this promise so that as you sit there and ponder how he may be changing your whole life-course, you will have ringing in your ears: Don’t be afraid.
 I am going to be with you.
 I am going to be with you.